uptycslabs/terraform-azurerm-tenant-integration/README.md

 ## Prerequisites

-Ensure you have the following before you execute the Terraform Script:
+Ensure that you have the following privileges, before you execute the Terraform Script:

-* The following privileges to apply the configuration :
+* The following privileges are required:
   * User Access Administrator Role to the Root
   * Administrative roles :
     * Application administrator